Shop Parts & Accessories

 What are the common types of brake pads and shoes?

 Brake pads can be organic, ceramic, metallic/semi-metallic, or carbon fiber.
 Brake shoes are used in drum brake systems.
 Choosing the right type depends on your vehicle, driving style, and performance needs.
-See more on brake rotors and drums.
+See more on compatible brake rotors and drums.

 How often should brake pads and shoes be replaced?

 Brake pads typically last 30,000–70,000 miles, depending on driving conditions and pad type.
 Brake shoes may last longer in rear drum setups.
-Regular inspections prevent damage to rotors and drums.
+Regular inspections prevent damage to underlying rotors and drums.

 Can I mix aftermarket and OEM brake components?